pkusys/ElasticFlow/pollux/pollux_testbed/README.md

 # Pollux Testbed Experiments

+Note: Due to the execution scripts of testbed experiments are highly related to intracompany platform, we only demonstrate the functionality and provide the reproduction steps on the hardware devices we use.
+Please adjust to your platform if you would like to execute the testbed experiment.

 This directory contains the code used for the testbed experiments of Pollux baseline in Figure6(a) of the paper.
 The code is adapted from [Pollux (OSDI'21) artifact](https://github.com/petuum/adaptdl/tree/osdi21-artifact).